 Having the right tool for the right job is key.
 And it takes a lot of gear to travel safely and play in the mountains.
 I wish I had a trust fund to freely travel the world skiing on a whim, but I don’t.
 I rely heavily on the support of many brands that wanted to partner up to help my projects come to life.
 I’ve been very fortunate to link up with companies that make great shit and that value what I do.
 With their support I’m allowed to continue on this path.

-It’s been so cool to watch my good friends at Flylow grow and succeed.
-They started up about the same time as Powderwhore and they supported our films all along the way.
-They have a strong commitment to doing things their own way.
-They’re making some really cool and functional outer and casual wear that transfers seamlessly from summit to apres.
+It’s been so cool to watch my good friends Dan and Greg grow and succeed with Flylow.
+They started up about the same time as Powderwhore and they were a sponsor and supporter of our films all along the way.
+Flylow has a strong commitment to doing things their own way and keeping it fun.
+They’re making really cool and functional outer and casual wear that you can shred in all day and then take it straight to the apres.

 Music is a big part of my training motivation and the daydreaming process.
 Nothing better than putting in the tunes and going for a long ride, or run.
 Jaybird has finally swooped in to save us from those god-damn cords!
 These wireless blue-tooth ear buds are the future.
 It’s fun to work with a company so fired up on supporting my projects.